TabPFN Extensions for Interpretable Geotechnical Modelling: Conclusion

 \section{Conclusion}

-We have demonstrated that TabPFN and its extensions provide a practical suite of interpretability tools---embedding analysis (via \texttt{tabpfn-extensions}), posterior distributions (via TabPFN's native quantised output), and SHAP-based feature importance (via \texttt{tabpfn-extensions})---that complement predictive accuracy in geotechnical engineering applications.
-For the soil classification task, cosine-similarity heatmaps of learned embeddings clearly separated Clay and Sand samples without any explicit soil-type supervision, demonstrating that the model captures physically meaningful soil structure through in-context learning alone.
-For the regression benchmark, iterative imputation improved predictions for four of five mechanical parameters, posterior distributions reflected physically reasonable parameter-specific uncertainty (e.g., broad posteriors for $C_\mathrm{v}$, narrow for $C_\mathrm{c}$), and SHAP analysis recovered established geotechnical relationships such as the Skempton correlation and the inverse dependence of ${\sigma'}_\mathrm{p}$ on water content.
-These results position TabPFN as not merely a high-accuracy predictor, but a transparent and interpretable tool for AI-assisted site characterisation under data-scarce conditions, suggesting that foundation model--based inference may offer a new paradigm for data-driven geotechnical engineering.
-Future work includes domain-specific fine-tuning of the foundation model on large-scale geotechnical databases to develop a civil-engineering-specialised variant, as well as exploration of large language model (LLM) integration for natural-language explanation of predicted parameters and uncertainty estimates.
+We have explored a set of interpretability and reliability-related tools based on TabPFN and its extensions---embedding analysis (via \texttt{tabpfn-extensions}), posterior distributions (via TabPFN's native quantised output), SHAP-based feature importance (via \texttt{tabpfn-extensions}), and a proxy decomposition of predictive uncertainty coupled with an illustrative settlement-reliability calculation (this study, Section~4)---that may be useful for selected geotechnical analyses.
+For the soil classification task, cosine-similarity heatmaps of learned embeddings showed label-consistent grouping of Clay and Sand samples without any explicit soil-type supervision, in a way that is consistent with the soil-type labels in this controlled illustrative case.
+For the regression benchmark, iterative imputation improved final RMSE relative to iteration~1 for all five mechanical parameters, posterior distributions showed parameter-specific widths (e.g., broad posteriors for $C_\mathrm{v}$, narrow for $C_\mathrm{c}$), and SHAP analysis produced attribution patterns consistent with established geotechnical relationships such as the Skempton correlation and the inverse dependence of ${\sigma'}_\mathrm{p}$ on water content.
+The proxy decomposition of predictive-variance contributions, swept along a distinct-row coverage axis $\kappa$ and evaluated separately for each context-perturbation class, shows that the within-posterior predictive component is largest across all configurations and that context perturbation exceeds multi-seed run-to-run variability by an appreciable margin.
+Among context probes, WOR is consistently the smallest at matched $\kappa$, whereas the WR-vs-holdout ordering is mechanism- and $\kappa$-dependent and is reported descriptively rather than as a universal rank.
+Both reliability-related analyses carry scope qualifications: the proxy decomposition was demonstrated only with a comparatively data-abundant context, and its behaviour under genuinely limited context data remains an open question; the settlement calculation is a methodological illustration whose outputs would require site- and problem-specific calibration assessment and, where necessary, recalibration before operational reliability-based design use (Section~\ref{sec:rbd}).
+These results suggest that TabPFN, when coupled with its extension tools, may serve as one of several modern baselines for AI-assisted site characterisation under data-scarce conditions, with comparable accuracy on the BM/AirportSoilProperties benchmark and additional interpretability tools available.
+Future work includes domain-specific fine-tuning of the foundation model on large-scale geotechnical databases to develop a civil-engineering-specialised variant, extending the deterministic iterative imputation of Section~\ref{sec:regression} into a multiple-imputation scheme that samples from TabPFN's predictive posterior at each step, as well as exploration of large language model (LLM) integration for natural-language explanation of predicted parameters and uncertainty estimates.

 \begin{ack} This research was supported by JSPS KAKENHI Grant Numbers JP23H00195 and JP25KJ0619. \end{ack}